DEFRA/wildlife-licencing/docker/README.md

 wildlife-licencing/rep
 wildlife-licencing/aep
 ```
+The swarm deployment uses the set of environment files located at `docker/env`.
+The files are made up of some standard environment parameters `*.env` and secrets `*-secrets.env`.
+The secrets must be populated manually before running the deployment and care should be taken not to check these secret files into github.

-The local swarm requires a set of supporting services to run, these images can be deployed into the stack wls, along with the service images with
+The local swarm requires a set of supporting cloud services to run, these images can be deployed into the stack wls, along with the service images with;

 ```shell
 docker stack deploy -c docker/cloud-services.yml wls